NachoCasta/PrograAvanzadaUZH/README.md

    It's invoked by the compiler when it knows that the object will be destroyed after copying the object.
 It's used mostly to return values.
 That way, you can avoid copying the value twice.

-- [ ] 22. **Erklaeren Sie das „copy and swap“ Idiom.
+- [x] 22. **Erklaeren Sie das „copy and swap“ Idiom.
 Was sind dessen Vorteile?**
    (Explain the "copy and swap" idiom.
 What are its advantages?)

+   It solves the problem of the right way of specifying the The Big Three.
+You need a well defined Copy constructor which is usually easy to define, a Destructor which is also easy and a Swap function.
+Then, to define the assignment operator, you create a temporary copy of your object and then swap it with the new data and finally destructing the copy which takes the old data with it.

 - [x] 23. **Was ist ein function object?
 Wie kann dieses sinnvoll verwendet werden?
 Was ist eine lambda function?
 Wie unterscheidet sich diese von einem function object?**
    (What is a function object?
 How can this be used meaningfully?
 What is a lambda function?
 How does this differ from a function object?)

    It's an instance of a class that implements operator().
 With this, you can for example store common information to be used for every different call of the function, like a max_value so far or something like that.
 A lambda function is an anonymous function object.
 It's very similar to a functin object, with the advantage that you can define it right were you are going to call it, so you could say it's more elegant.
 It also let's you keep state between calls to the function, just like a function object.

-- [ ] 24. **C++ erlaubt es statisch anhand von Typdefinitionen eines template parameters unterschiedliche Implementierungen einer Funktion auszuwaehlen (tag dispatching).
+- [x] 24. **C++ erlaubt es statisch anhand von Typdefinitionen eines template parameters unterschiedliche Implementierungen einer Funktion auszuwaehlen (tag dispatching).
 Erklaeren Sie den Mechanismus anhand eines Beispiels.**
    (C ++ allows the static selection of different implementations of a function based on type definitions of a template parameter (tag dispatching).
 Explain the mechanism with an example.)

+   You can specialize templates for specific data types, with different implementations that suit that specific data type.
+The compiler will priorize the specified templates, so in case that a use also fits the general template, it will still choose a specified one if there is one available.

-- [ ] 25. **C++ erlaubt es statisch mittels SFINAE (Substitution Failure Is Not An Error) anahnd von Eigenschaften eines templates unterschiedliche Implementierungen einer Funktion auszuwaehlen).
+- [x] 25. **C++ erlaubt es statisch mittels SFINAE (Substitution Failure Is Not An Error) anahnd von Eigenschaften eines templates unterschiedliche Implementierungen einer Funktion auszuwaehlen).
 Erklaeren Sie die Funktionsweise.**
    (C ++ allows you to statically select different implementations of a function using SFINAE (Substitution Failure Is Not An Error).
 Explain how it works.)

+   When we invoke a function the compiler collects all functions that may be used and selects the most appropiate one for its arguments.
+If the function is generic and any of the parameters doesnt match, the compiler would normally stop, but would SFINAE it would continue, which would sometimes be a desirable behaviour.

 - [x] 26. **Erklaeren Sie den unterschied zwischen „class Sub : [public, protected, private] Base“?
 Was sind die Implikationen, insbesondere auch auf die Vererbung des Types der Basisklasse.**
    (Explain the difference between "class Sub: [public, protected, private] Base"?
 What are the implications, especially on the inheritance of the type of the base class.)